Why I Love Australia

 - I also profoundly love Australia because of the freedom, lightness and safety that reign everywhere.

-- I love the inspiration I get from the Australian Outback.
+- I love the inspiration I get from the isolation in the Australian Outback.

 - I love the isolation, the solitude, the emptiness and the magnificent sunsets of the Australian outback.